- 7.1 Extenuating Circumstances and Academic Appeals

 After reviewing all information, the Associate Dean, Undergraduate (or delegate) shall either:

-The Associate Dean, Undergraduate (or delegate) shall give his/her decision and supporting reasons in writing within a reasonable period of time as demanded by the complexity of the case.
+The Associate Dean, Undergraduate (or delegate) shall give their decision and supporting reasons in writing within a reasonable period of time as demanded by the complexity of the case.

-The decision will advise the student that, if new information becomes available, an appeal may be resubmitted to the Associate Dean, Undergraduate (or delegate) for further consideration.
+The decision will advise the student that, if new information that through no fault or omission of the student was not known or available to the student at the time of the decision becomes available, an appeal may be resubmitted to the Associate Dean, Undergraduate (or delegate) for further consideration.

-The decision shall also advise that the student has the right to appeal the original decision, in writing to the APC.
+The decision shall also advise that the student has the right to appeal the original decision, to the Academic Progress Committee.
 A student who wishes to appeal an academic decision must give written notice of his or her intent to appeal and submit his or her appeal within ten (10) business days of receipt of the decision to be appealed.
-The decision shall also direct the student to the University Ombudsperson as a resource for information and advice.
+The decision letter shall also direct the student to the University Ombudsperson as a resource.

 7.5 Appeals to the Academic Progress Committee